yorikvanhavre/FreeCAD-manual/discovering_freecad/the_freecad_interface.md

 ### Workbenches

-Note that some of the icons have changed between the two screencaptures above.
+Note that some of the icons have changed between the two screenshots above.
 This is where the most important concept used in the FreeCAD interface comes into play: Workbenches.

-Workbenches are group of tools (toolbar buttons, menus, and other interface controls) that are grouped together by specialty.
+Workbenches are group of tools (toolbar buttons, menus, and other interface controls) that are grouped together by speciality.
 Think of a workshop  where you have different people working together: A person who works with metal, another with wood.
 Each of them has, in their workshop, a separate table with specific tools for his/her job.
 However, they can all work on the same objects.
 The same happens in FreeCAD.

 The most important control of the FreeCAD interface is the Workbench selector, which you use to switch from one Workbench to another: